nuuuwan/news_lk3_data/README.md

 The postal vote result of the Nuwara Eliya District in the 2024 Presidential Election has been released by the Election Commission.

+The postal vote result of the Nuwara Eliya District in the 2024 Presidential Election has been released by the Election Commission.

-National People’s Power (NPP) candidate Anura Kumara Dissanayake has received the highest number of postal votes in the district with a total of 8,946 votes.
+National People’s Power (NPP) presidential candidate Anura Kumara Dissanayake has secured the highest number of postal votes in the Nuwara-Eliya District.

+The NPP leader has received 8,946 postal votes while incumbent President and independent candidate Ranil Wickremesinghe has polled 5,087 postal votes.

 ◼️